AIMEMAGNI/GreenChoice/README.md

-# 🌿 GreenChoice Product Advisor
+# 🌿 SafiPack Product Advisor

-GreenChoice Product Advisor is an AI-powered tool built using Streamlit and FastAPI to identify the **packaging content** of food and household products from images.
+SafiPack Product Advisor is an AI-powered tool built using Streamlit and FastAPI to identify the **packaging content** of food and household products from images.
 Designed for use in Kigali, Rwanda, it supports environmentally conscious shopping by analyzing packaging components and suggesting alternatives with more considerate packaging.
 Users simply upload an image, and the app provides immediate insights based on visual packaging data.

-Watch a quick demo ▶️ **[Demo Video](https://youtu.be/mHXSji4aah8)**

----

-## Why GreenChoice?
+## Why SafiPack?

 Consumers in Kigali want clearer, quicker information when choosing environmentally considerate products.
-GreenChoice uses image recognition and open datasets to support better packaging awareness—no barcode needed.
+SafiPack uses image recognition and open datasets to support better packaging awareness—no barcode needed.

----

 ## Getting Started